 See Dead Pixels on Your Phone Screen?
 Here’s How They Happened

-Pixels have an important job in changing colors in response to the image or content being displayed.
-These little guys are on all of your screens, from your computer to your phone.
-Pixels are everywhere, and they’re vital for the user experience.
+Pixels are vital for the user experience because they change color in response to images or content being displayed.
+These little guys are on all screens, from your computer to your phone.

 But sometimes, pixels “die.”
 They usually look like a group or groups of black spots.
 These spots don’t illuminate and are annoying to look at.
 Sadly, they cannot usually be repaired (by yourself, at least).

-To be better equipped in dealing with this problem, you have to know some stuff first.
-So, what really causes dead pixels?
+To be better-equipped toto deal with this problem, you must know some stuff first.
+So, what causes dead pixels?
 How do we prevent this?
 Read on to find out.

 What Is a Dead Pixel?

-dead pixel occurs when sub-pixels are permanently turned off and, sometimes, transistors malfunction wherein zero voltage is getting to the pixel units.
+dead pixel occurs when sub-pixels are permanently turned off, and sometimes, transistors malfunction, causing zero voltage to get to the pixel units.
 Each pixel contains RBG (red, blue, green) that changes to make up the picture.
-You’ll know when they stop working because they usually look like a cluster or clusters of black spots around your screen.
+You’ll know when they stop working because they usually look like a cluster or black spots around your screen.

 Are Dead Pixels Different from Stuck Pixels?

-If there’s one thing both types have in common is that they both affect user experience.
-But to know if it’s dead pixels or stuck pixels on your screen, you have to know the difference between the two.
+If there’s one thing both types have in common, it’s that they both affect user experience.
+But to know if your screen has dead or stuck pixels, you must see the difference between them.

 Stuck pixels are what they are — stuck.
-They’ve lost their ability to change their colors, resulting in them being stuck to one color for a prolonged amount of time.
+They’ve lost their ability to change their colors, making them stuck to one color for a prolonged time.
 Whether big or small, they are noticeable and annoying.
 However, unlike dead pixels, they are less permanent.
 To stop stubborn pixels, run a changing screensaver to exercise the pixels.
-You can also use mobile apps to help do the same.
+You can also use mobile apps to help with this.
 When not in use, be sure to turn off your display.
 But you can also wait for it to disappear.
 However, there’s no telling how long it’ll take.

 Common Causes of Dead Pixels

-Everybody’s automatic response is always to do a quick online search on how-tos and DIYs in fixing dead pixels.
+Everybody’s automatic response is to do a quick online search on how-tos and DIYs to fix dead pixels.
 But in truth, there’s only so much you can do.
-So while you still can, do your part to prevent dead pixels in your device.
+So, while you still can, do your part to prevent dead pixels in your device.
 When it comes to dead pixels, you have two suspects.
-It only comes down to either: it was made that way, or you caused it yourself.
+It only comes down to whether it was made that way or caused it yourself.

 Manufacturing Defect

-You might have been extra careful with your new phone that you’ve never dropped it before.
+You might have been extra careful with your new phone, which you’ve never dropped.
 Yet, you find dead pixels sitting on your screen.
 This could be a manufacturing defect.
 These pixel defects are, more often than not, undetectable during assembly.

 If this is the case for you, contact the manufacturer.
 But, first, have it replaced by a defect-free and functional one.
 Then, be properly compensated for the damage that you never caused in the first place.